Works Specific Requirements (WSR)

 WSR grouping

-Specifier instructions are logically grouped into WSR templates.
+Specifier instructions are logically grouped into individual tabs into the WSR templates.
 These are typically aligned to SHW sections, although a WSR template may encompass multiple SHW sections where it assists completion.
+There is no one-to-one mapping between individual SIs and WSR tabs: multiple SIs within a IfS section can contribute to the same WSR tab.

 Back to top